 Agreeing the Evaluation Quotation Report

-If the EQR states that, in the Gas Transporters view, the Service Change cannot reasonably be implemented then the relevant Change Order will be referred back to the PAC for rejection.
+If the EQR states that, in the Gas Transporters’ view, the Service Change cannot reasonably be implemented then the relevant Change Order will be referred back to the PAC for rejection.

-If the EQR states that, in the Gas Transporters initial view, the Service Change may reasonably be implemented then the PAC will then consider the EQR.
+If the EQR states that, in the Gas Transporters’ initial view, the Service Change may reasonably be implemented then the PAC will then consider the EQR.
 The Change will not progress until the PAC has agreed and approved the EQR (including any quotation for the funding required by the Gas Transporters to complete the BER) in accordance with its then prevailing terms of reference.
 The PAC will notify the Gas Transporters that it has approved the EQR by submitting, in accordance with its then prevailing terms of reference, a Business Evaluation Order (BEO) to the Gas Transporters.

-Preparation of Business Evaluation Report
+Preparation of Business Evaluation Report (BER)

-Once the PAC has, in accordance with its then prevailing terms of reference, provided the Gas Transporters with the BEO the Gas Transporters will prepare the Business Evaluation Report (BER) which may include a DCA.
+Once the PAC has, in accordance with its then prevailing terms of reference, provided the Gas Transporters with the BEO, the Gas Transporters will prepare the Business Evaluation Report (BER) which may include a DCA.
 Once the BER is complete, the Gas Transporters shall submit it to the PAC.

 The BER will set out:

 whether, after further business analysis, the Gas Transporters still consider that the Change can reasonably be implemented;